ngonimombeshora/portfolio_blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Aspiring Mechatronics Engineer with a passion for electronics and oddly web development.
+Aspiring Mechatronics Engineer with a passion for electronics and web development.